 Lux Fatimathas – Editor, Biome

 Lux obtained her PhD in cell and molecular biology from University College London, after which she moved to Singapore for a postdoc in developmental biology at the A*Star Institute of Molecular and Cell Biology.
 She then moved into science communications and took on a position as Managing Editor at the National University of Singapore's Mechanobiology Institute.
 On returning to the UK, she worked for the charity, Progress Educational Trust, as Science Editor, and for the Medical Research Council in the public engagement department of the Clinical Sciences Centre.
 Lux joined BioMed Central in 2013 as Communications Editor.
-In her current role as Editor of Biome, Lux promotes the high quality research published across BioMed Central's journals.
+Lux promotes the high quality research published across BioMed Central's journals.

 Sophie Marchant – Acting Scientific Editor (Research Integrity)